 Understanding vaccines and adult vaccination requirements for workplace programs

-Understanding vaccines and adult vaccination requirements for workplace programs is a high quality online training course that uses animation and interactivity to promote learning.
-This course has been designed to provide health professionals with knowledge and skills to competently deliver high quality and safe immunisation services to adults.
+Understanding vaccines and adult vaccination requirements for workplace programs aims to provide health professionals with a sound knowledge and understanding of vaccine preventable diseases, the vaccines to protect against the disease, and skills to competently deliver a safe immunisation service to adults by:

 This program is prerequisite for pharmacists undertaking programs of study to be an Authorised immunisation provider.